direktiv/function-builder/docs/examples/README.md

  # Direktiv Service Builder Examples

-For a better understanding we are providing three simple examples how to use the service builder.
-All examples assuming you did run the [`init`](../README.md#initializing-the-service) step already.
+For a better understanding we are providing two simple examples how to use the service builder.

 ## Bash Service